Locks, Send and Arc

 What should our Mutex wrap?

-The simplest option would be the wrap the entire TicketStore in a single Mutex.
+The simplest option would be to wrap the entire TicketStore in a single Mutex.

 This would work, but it would severely limit the system's performance: you wouldn't be able to read tickets in parallel, because every read would have to wait for the lock to be released.